Guo2006/speratest/README.md

 TODO:
 1) Make post install jenkins configuration
 2) Configure host2 as slave node
-3) Add job to jankins and build it on slave.
+3) Add job to jenkins and build it on slave.